What I Learned from Taking Step 2 Before Step 1

 Studies have shown that experiencing something actually makes it easier to remember.

-A year of clinical experience will get you putting this knowledge to practice, and you’ll more easily recall symptoms, pathophysiology, and medication effects on the day of the exam.
-In fact, as I was going through practice questions, many situations felt like second nature and I was able to make better educated guesses.
+After a year of clinical experience, you’ll put this knowledge into practice, and you’ll more easily recall symptoms, pathophysiology, and medication effects on the day of the exam.
+In fact, as I was going through practice questions, many situations felt like second nature and I was able to make more educated guesses.